Kunstbanause/Last64/last64_bloom/TASKS.md

 - Show a little icon left of the upgrade in the upgrade menu
 - Intro with camera movement
 - Our different levels should feature custom enemy wave setups
-- Switch the Weapon info order.
-Instead of p1 and 2 underneath, put the p1 and 3 underneath in the top left cronerand p2 and 4 underneath in the top right corner
 - Settings menu: Music, marble background, etc...
 - Colored debug text (Should work with the font styles)
 - Player Light (Currently the shapes are not affected by light)